marcglasberg/asyncredux.com/flutter/miscellaneous/persistence.md

 await persist.delete();
 ```

-Note: `LocalPersist` uses a file format similar to JSON, but not exactly JSON, because JSON cannot
+Note `LocalPersist` uses a format similar to JSON but not exactly JSON, since JSON cannot be appended to.
-be appended to.
-If you want to save and load a single object into standard JSON, use the `saveJson`
+If you want to save and load a single object using standard JSON, use `saveJson` and `loadJson`:
-and `loadJson` methods:

 ```dart
 await persist.saveJson(simpleObj);